MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 |Disk   |EITHER:  <br/> • Eight or more 10,000 RPM hard disk drives with at least 72 GB free disk space (two of the disks using RAID 1 and 6 using RAID 10).  <br/> OR  <br/> • Solid state drives (SSDs) able to provide the same free space and similar performance to eight 10,000 RPM mechanical disk drives.   |
 |Network   |One dual-port network adapter, 1 Gbps or greater (two network adapters can be used, but they have to be teamed with a single MAC address and a single IP address).  <br/> Dual or multi-homed configurations are **not** supported for Front End Servers, Back End Servers, and Standard Edition servers. <br/> You can have out-of-band management systems, such as DRAC or ILO, as long as they aren't exposed to the operating system and are being used to monitor and manage server hardware.
 This scenario doesn't constitute a multi-homed server, and it's supported.   |

-Recommended hardware for Front End and Back End Servers:
+Recommended hardware for Front End and Back End Servers

 |Hardware component|Recommended|
 |:-----|:-----|